MarviB16/CVSP-Object-Detection-Historical-Videos/README.md

  5. Change **initial epoch**, **final epoch** and **steps per epoch** to your desired numbers.

 If you just want to redo the evaluation follow these steps:
+ 0. Open cvsp_ssd300_evaluation.ipynb
  1. Change the path in **line 32** in **cell 1.1** to the trained weights.
  2. Change **lines 4 - 6** in **cell 2** to your dataset.
- 4. Run all sections **until cell 5**.
+ 3. Run all sections **until cell 5**.
 This gives you the mAP and the Precision-Recall-Curve for civilian and soldier.

 ## RetinaNet